 Chinook salmon distribution

 The variable Θh,j,r describes the spatial distribution of the Chinook salmon in our model.
-A summary of the distribution can be found in the worksheet Table_ChinookTempSpatialDist in the appendixTables.xlsx file.
+A summary of the distribution can be found in the worksheet “Table_ChinookTempSpatialDist” in the appendixTables.xlsx file.
 The raw data are in the WeitkampDistribution.csv and they are read into the model using the wrapper create_THETAhjromta.r.

 The distribution of adult Chinook salmon is based on the study by (Weitkamp 2010).
 To map the areas in Weitkamp (2010) to the areas in our model we used look-up Table 7.
 The distribution of smolts assumes that they are only available to predation during the month they entered freshwater in their area of origin, after which they entered a black box where they were unavailable to predators until the beginning of the next year.

 Each area and run has a unique distribution but not all of the runs and areas in our model were represented by a particular stock in the Weitkamp (2010) results.
 To interpolate missing information we used the following rule based on discussions with Weitkamp (pers comm.
 Find the Email and add the date): 1) spring and summer Chinook salmon tended to disperse further north than fall Chinook salmon, 2) fall Chinook salmon tended to remain near their area of origin and their distributions closely resembled neighboring areas, 3) recoveries of hatchery and wild fish had similar marine distributions, and 4) ocean age 1 fish were captured closer to the area of origin compared to older aged fish.
-Based on these findings, we assumed that spring and summer runs from an area had identical distributions so if tag information either one was unavailable we used tag information from the run that was available.
+Based on these findings, if either spring or summer distributions for a particular area were missing, we assumed that spring and summer runs distributions were the same and used which ever one was available..
 If both the spring and simmer runs were missing, we averaged the spring and summer runs from the closest adjacent area that had available tag information.
 For areas with missing fall Chinook salmon tag information (e.g., mainland British Columbia to western Alaska), we assumed that 80% of the stock was distributed in the area of origin, and 10% was distributed to adjacent areas.
 We assumed that winter Chinook salmon populations had the same distribution as fall Chinook salmon, and we assumed the “other” category, which is an aggregate of several stocks into a single release group, was an average across all observed and interpolated distributions.

 Table 7.
 Lookup table for area IDs in our model and the hatchery IDs in Weitkamp (2010).